 About the Author / Narikonyc

-Homeless Global Citizen.
+Homeless global citizen.
 Proud American.
 Flawed Human.
 Inked savage.
-Lover of the rule book, killer shoes and vino.
-Night athlete on the prowl to satisfy an insatiable appetite for music.
+Lover of the rule book, the German Autobahn, killer shoes, and vino.
+Part-time photographer.
+Night athlete.
 Speed demon, an avid hiker, and 7 Summits dreamer.
 Ramen is life.